-- Women + Adventure.
+- Women Adventurers.
 What’s broken in solo adventure travel for women?

 - Muslim Women.
 Why is it important to design for young Muslim travelers?

-- Women + Business.
-What opportunities are being missed by brands looking to target female business travelers?
+- Women & Business.
+What opportunities are being missed by brands targeting female business travelers?

 Through the collection of these trends, Teague’s passion to solve the issue of safe and enjoyable travel experiences for women around the globe has only grown.
 Our experiment in sharing this report with you today is one we know will fuel our ongoing trend research, and influence the future products and experiences we craft in the name of mobility.

-We can’t wait to hear your thoughts and feedback on Twitter at @TEAGUE1926.
+Please share your thoughts and feedback with us on Twitter at @TEAGUE1926.